Travel Management

 Justifying expense claims

-It is essential to justify every expense, including the associated VAT, in an expense report to ensure the transparency and compliance of business expenses.
+It is essential to justify every expense, including the associated VAT, in an expense report to ensure transparency and compliance of business expenses.
 Justification provides tangible evidence of the use of company funds for legitimate purposes.
 Here are a few tips for effectively justifying every expense in an expense report:

-1. Provide acceptable receipts: Acceptable receipts may vary according to company policies, but can include invoices, receipts, sales slips, credit card statements, contracts, purchase orders, etc.
+Provide acceptable receipts: Acceptable receipts may vary according to company policies, but can include invoices, receipts, sales slips, credit card statements, contracts, purchase orders, etc.

-2. Mention relevant details: For each expense, include relevant details such as date, description of expense, amount, supplier and method of payment.
+Mention relevant details: For each expense, include relevant details such as date, description of expense, amount, supplier and method of payment.
 This information helps clarify the nature of the expense and facilitates subsequent verification.

-3. Keep original receipts: It is important to keep original receipts for a set period of time, in accordance with employer policies and legal requirements.
+Keep original receipts: It is important to keep original receipts for a set period of time, in accordance with employer policies and legal requirements.
 This enables us to respond to any audit or verification requests.

 Here are some examples of receipts accepted for different expenses:

-• Accommodation expenses: hotel bill, accommodation rental receipt, etc.
+Accommodation expenses: hotel bill, rent receipt, etc.

-• Meal expenses: restaurant ticket, catering invoice, etc.
+Meal expenses: restaurant ticket, catering invoice, etc.

-• Communication costs: telephone bill, SIM card statement, etc.
+Communication costs: telephone bill, SIM card statement, etc.

-• Miscellaneous expenses: parking invoice, receipt for professional equipment, training contract, etc.
+Miscellaneous expenses: parking invoice, receipt for professional equipment, training contract, etc.

 By properly justifying each expense, you contribute to the company's financial transparency and facilitate the process of verifying and reimbursing business expenses.